grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Time ranges between query_backend_after and now will be queried from the metrics-generators.
         [query_backend_after: <duration> | default = 30m ]

         # The target length of time for each job to handle when querying the backend.
         [interval: <duration> | default = 5m ]
 ```

 ## Querier

-For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/modules/querier/config.go).
+For more information on configuration options, refer to [this file](https://github.com/grafana/tempo/blob/main/modules/querier/config.go).

 The Querier is responsible for querying the backends/cache for the traceID.